qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/misc/particle-arguments.md

 ## Particle data implementation notes

-The `vibration` particle will return a particle data of the Bukkit `Vibration` class.
+The `vibration` particle will return particle data of the Bukkit `Vibration` class.
 In the `Vibration` class, you can access the destination location using the `Vibration.getDestination()` method, which returns a `Vibration.Destination` instance.
 The CommandAPI will **always** return a `Vibration.Destination.BlockDestination` instance, and will never return a `Vibration.Destination.EntityDestination` instance.
 An example of accessing the location can be found below:

 ```java
 ParticleData<Vibration> particleData; // The particle data you get from your argument